Junon72/jQuery-table/README.md

 4. Tested the colors in browser dev tools

-5. Addded new classes in inline <style> for odd and even rows on the table
+5. Added new classes in inline <style> for odd and even rows on the table

 6. Added the classes to the js file